nouman91/codeink/content/blog/point-free-programming/index.md

 ### Note
 Stop for a moment.
 Let's make sure we are careful on point free.
 I am not suggesting that you go overboard in trying to make your code point-free.
 It is a technique that improves readability when used in moderation.
 But as with most things in software development, you can definitely about it.
 It is not worth it If your code gets harder to understand because of the hoops you have to jump through to be point-free.
 Remember the golden objective of point-free is to improve code readability.
 So never compromise on that.

-Hit me on [Linkedin](https://www.linkedin.com/in/noumanwaheed/) and let me know what youre thoughts are on Point Free Programming.
+Hit me on [Linkedin](https://www.linkedin.com/in/noumanwaheed/) let me know what's your thoughts are on Point Free Programming.